 If you don’t want to spend a ton of time researching stocks, subscribing to The Motley Fool’s stock-picking service could be a strong alternative.
-At $99/yr, the Stock Advisor service is affordable.
+At $89 for the first year, the Stock Advisor service is affordable.
 Or if you prefer index fund and ETF investing, you could save even more money by subscribing to the "Rule Your Retirement" newsletter ($149/year) instead.

 With all of Motley Fool's newsletters, you'll still need to make all the actual investing decisions yourself with your discount stock broker of choice.
 They do offer Wealth Management services, but the advisory fees for accounts less than $1 million range from 0.40% (for index fund and ETF portfolios) to 0.95% (for stock portfolios).